kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-10-andre-onana-is-confident.md

 {% include video.html url="https://www.youtube.com/embed/lWnEe2gHu18" %}

 People get very excited when he comes out of his net, which allows them to look past the odd wayward pass.
 It only takes one or three errors.
+In the final he had nine, and it gifted Manchester City possesion, but that's a small sample size.

 The positive is that he will be a significant upgrade from David De Gea on the ball.
-It's like having an extra holding midfielder in goal.
+It's like having an extra holding midfielder.
 Vital and necessary, as he explained in the interview.

 He would be in net to face Tottenham, Arsenal, and Brighton in his first five matches if he signs for United.
 That is a lot of pressure, huge matches, but he seems like the type of person who can handle what comes.